srh-gst/ML_term_paper/Paper/.ipynb_checkpoints/paper-checkpoint.md

 output:
   pdf_document:
     keep_tex: true
+    numbersections: true
     #  citation_package: natbib
     fig_caption: true
     latex_engine: pdflatex
     template: header.tex
-    numbersections: true
 title: "Training as means of catching up?
 A Lasso approach"
 author:
 - name: Sarah Gust
   affiliation: ifo Institute at the University of Munich, [gust@ifo.de](mailto:gust@ifo.de)
 - name: Ann-Christin Kreyer
   affiliation: Max Planck Institute for Innovation and Competition, [ann-christin.kreyer@ip.mpg.de](mailto:ann-christin.kreyer@ip.mpg.de)
 abstract: "Digitalization has changed labor demand.
 Middle-skilled workers were replaced by technology while the demand for high skilled workers and low-skilled workers has grown.
 On the other hand, digitalization has led to an increasing supply of massive open online courses.
 It is often claimed that these courses enable workers to transition to highly demanded programming jobs.
-We are more skeptikal about this.
+We are more skeptical about this.
 In this paper, we illustrate the use of Lasso regularization to identify characteristics that influence the probability of receiving training from the PIAAC dataset that contains 1,460 variables.
 We find that people in higher skilled occupation, with a higher educational level, and who require computer knowledge generally receive more training."
 date: "`r format(Sys.time(), '%B %d, %')`"
 geometry: margin=1in
 fontfamily: mathpazo